 Global Handwashing Day

 Every year, on 15 October, we celebrate Global Handwashing Day (GHD) to spread the message about the importance of handwashing habits among school children.
 On the occasion of GHD, our employees reach out to children in schools across India.
-HUL factory employees too spend a day with children in rural schools to create awareness about handwashing.
-The programme highlights include storytelling, interactive games and taking a pledge to drive the importance of handwashing with soap at five key times during the day.
+The programme highlights include storytelling, interactive games and taking a pledge to drive the importance of handwashing with soap during five key times during the day.

 Providing safe drinking water

 In the developing world, 80% diseases are water-related.
-The World Health Organization states that the provision of safe water alone will reduce diarrhoeal diseases by up to 50%.
-Our Pureit water purifiers have been working towards making safe water accessible and affordable to millions.
+The World Health Organization (WHO) states that diarrhoeal disease can be reduced by up to 45% if water quality is ensured up to the point-of-consumption2.
+Pureit has been working towards making safe water accessible and affordable to millions.
 Pureit’s most affordable range of purifiers provide safe drinking water at a running cost of just 30 paisa per litre without the hassles of boiling, or need of electricity or a continuous tap water supply.
-In India, Pureit has provided over 74 billion litres of safe drinking water till date.
+In India, Pureit has provided over 83 billion litres of safe drinking water till date.

 Improving access to sanitation